 We’ve seen many new gardeners go out with the expectation that they are raising seedlings, only to surprisingly realize that they are actually raising plants.

 In the spring, the weather can often be unpredictable and will change on a daily or hourly basis.

 Spring is often deceptive, offering a “fool’s spring” most years.
 It literally tricks you into thinking summer is here.
 And then, BAM.
 Snowfall or deep cold temperatures.

 If you want to ensure the success of your garden, wait until after your known last frost date to plant everything.
 Particularly any plants that are not frost tolerant.
-If you don’t know what that means, then wait for last frost.
+If you don’t know what that means, then definitely wait for last frost.

 While in some seasons you can cheat and get ahead with an early planting, it’s also quite possible that an unexpected frost could set in and destroy your early plants.

 There is little skill to it, only chance.

 At least in the subarctic, pushing the limits requires a lot of flexibility, plant specific knowledge and general testing of theories.